 In a separate development, The Grocer reports that the retailer is backing 14 start-up brands in 2018 through its Tesco Labs project, as part of its wider drive to make Tesco a champion of innovation.
 Brands chosen include high protein, low sugar brand WheyHey, sports nutrition brand Grenade, and natural food specialist, Deliciously Ella.
 All will now have access to resources including workshops, discounted Dunnhumby data, Tesco's media outlets and one-to-one support from Tesco's partnership team.

 23 May, London

-Hear from Dave Lewis, Group CEO, Jason Tarry, Chief Product Officer, and Alessandra Bellini, Chief Customer Officer, along with their leadership team who will provide a business and commercial update.
+Hear from Jason Tarry, Group CEO Dave Lewis, and Chief Customer Officer Alessandra Bellini, along with other members of the leadership team who will provide a business and commercial update.